 While there are many cheap ways to find money, it is important to be a thorough and responsible borrower.
 For your own financial protection, research and compare your options before committing to any one loan or financial product.

-Have more questions about convenient ways to borrow money?
+Have more questions about convenient ways to borrow money or the difference between frugal vs cheap?
 Check out the CreditNinja blog for additional free financial resources!